platformer/typst-algorithms/algo.typ

 ) = {
   let stroke-width = _stroke-thickness(stroke)

-  style(styles => {
-    // converting input parameters to absolute lengths let content-height-pt = measure(
-      rect(width: content-height),
-      styles
-    ).width

-    let inset-pt = measure(
-      rect(width: block-inset),
-      styles
-    ).width

-    let row-gutter-pt = measure(
-      rect(width: row-gutter),
-      styles
-    ).width

-    // heuristically determine the height of the containing table cell let text-height = measure(
-      [0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ],
-      styles
-    ).height

-    let cell-height = calc.max(content-height-pt, text-height)

   // lines are drawn relative to the top left of the bounding box for text
   // backset determines how far up the starting point should be moved let backset = if is-first-line {
     0pt
   } else {
-      row-gutter-pt / 2
+    row-gutter / 2
   }

-    // determine how far the line should extend let stroke-length = backset + cell-height + (
+  // determine how far the line should extend let stroke-length = backset + row-height + (
     if is-last-line {
-        calc.min(inset-pt / 2, cell-height / 4)
+      calc.min(block-inset / 2, row-height / 4)
     } else {
-        row-gutter-pt / 2
+      row-gutter / 2
     }
   )

   // draw the indent guide for each indent level on the given line for j in range(indent-level) {
     place(
       dx: indent-size * j + stroke-width / 2 + 0.5pt,
       dy: -backset,
       line(
         length: stroke-length,
         angle: 90deg,
         stroke: stroke
       )
     )
   }
-  })
 }

+// Create indent guides for a given line of an algo element.
-// Given the content of a given line, calculates size of the content
+// Given the content of the line, calculates size of the content
 //   and creates indent guides of sufficient length.
 //
 // Parameters:
 //   indent-guides: Stroke for drawing indent guides.
-//   content: The content that appears on the given line.
+//   content: The main text that appears on the given line.
 //   line-index: The 0-based index of the given line.
-//   num-lines: The total number of lines in the current algo/code element.
+//   num-lines: The total number of lines in the current element.
 //   indent-level: The indent level at the given line.
-//   indent-size: The indent size used in the current algo/code element.
+//   indent-size: The indent size used in the current element.
-//   block-inset: The inset of the current algo/code element.
+//   block-inset: The inset of the current element.
-//   row-gutter: The row-gutter of the current algo/code element.
+//   row-gutter: The row-gutter of the current element.
+//   main-text-styles: Dictionary of styling options for the algorithm steps.
+//     Supports any parameter in Typst's native text function.
+//   comment-styles: Dictionary of styling options for comment text.
+//     Supports any parameter in Typst's native text function.
+//   line-number-styles: Dictionary of styling options for the line numbers.
+//     Supports any parameter in Typst's native text function.
-#let _build-indent-guides(
+#let _algo-indent-guides(
   indent-guides,
   content,
   line-index,